catspeed-cc/tokenserver-debian/README.md

 - v0.53 is now released.
 You can find it on the releases/tags page.
 Revert back to submodules.

-I have removed the git clones, and added submodules back.
+I have added submodules back.

 **Note:** gluetun has been included in the example.
 Tokens must be generated from the same IP that you are accessing content from.
 In this case, we show example for gluetun because catspeed fork uses gluetun.
 You still have to select the proper server.
 If you are using catspeed fork, it has a better example in that repository.